CosmoCortney/MungPlex/README.md

 - `Region`: Select a specific region.
 - `Start at (hex)`: Define the address of where the memory scan should start.
 - `End at (hex)`: Define the address of where the memory scan should end.
 - `Cross-Region`: Checking this will consider scanning all available memory regions.
-By altering *Start at* and *End at* you can skip certain regions.
+By altering *Start at* and *End at* you can bypass certain regions.
 - `Re-reorder Region`: Some emulators and memory areas may be reordered in 4-byte chunks of the opposite endiannes.
 If this is the case you may check this.
-The best option is auto-selected but you can change if needed.
+The best option is auto-selected but you can change it if desired.
-- `Write`: Only accessible when connected to a PC game.
+- `Write`: Only available when connected to a PC game.
 This ensures all regions also have write permissions.
-- `Exec. `: Only accessible when connected to a PC game.
+- `Exec. `: Only available when connected to a PC game.
 This adds regions with execute permissions to the region list.

 ### Search Options
 Here you can control the memory scan.

 <img src="MungPlex\resources\img\manual\MungPlex_search_03.png" height="240">

 - `Counter Iteration`: Select the counter iteration you want to compare against.
-The last one is always auto-selected so if you happen to make an error during search you can always jump back.
+The last one is always auto-selected so if you happen to make an mistake during the search process you can always jump back.
 - `Alignment`: Specifies the byte alignment of each scanned value.
-An alignment of 4 is usually the best for any kind of value.
-Values of type int8 and int16 may use an alignment of 1 or 2 respectively.
+An alignment of 4 is usually the best for big-endian systems and generally any kind of value bigger than 2 bytes.
+Values of type int8 and int16 may use an alignment of 1 and 2 respectively.

 - `Comparision Type`:
   - Unknown Value: Compares the following iteration's values against the current/counter iteration ones.